Lapin0t/phd-manuscript/main/04_ogs.typ

 generalization from a single type to an entire scope is required simply because in the abstract scope structure axiomatization we did not introduce any mean to talk about singleton scopes.
-However, as this scope is freely chosen in the instances, it may very well be instanciated by a singleton scope, which usually exist in concrete cases.
+However, as this scope is freely chosen in the instances, it may very well be instantiated by a singleton scope, which usually exist in concrete cases.

-Second, instead of directly comparing two normal forms obtained by evaluation, substitution equivalence first project them onto their named observation part, disregarding the filling assigments.
+Second, instead of directly comparing two normal forms obtained by evaluation, substitution equivalence first project them onto their named observation part, disregarding the filling assignments.
 The reason for this stems from what makes a "good" ground type.
 For standard calculi, the ground type of contextual equivalence is invariably taken to be a very simple type such as booleans or the unit type.
 What is important, is that values of this type can be